abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 - **Azure Portal:** Central interface for provisioning and managing Azure OpenAI resources, including model deployment settings and resource configuration.

+- **Resource Group:** This is a container in Azure that holds related resources for your project, it helps us organize and manage services like your OpenAI model in one place.

 - **Azure OpenAI Service:** Hosts and manages OpenAI models like GPT-3.5-Turbo, providing scalable access for tasks such as text completion and code generation.

-- **Azure AI Foundry:** Interactive environment for deploying and experimenting with AI models.
+- **Azure AI Foundry:** Interactive environment to explore by deploying and experimenting with AI models.
 It includes the Completions Playground for generating text and the Chat Playground for simulating conversational interactions.

 ## Getting Started with the Lab